zsakowitz/ithkuil/README.md

   ..., they are now ordered `1m:NEU`, `1m:BEN`, `1m:DET`, `2m:NEU`, `2m:BEN`,
   etc.

+- **Breaking change:** Referentials can now take multiple referents in their second referent slot.
+As such, the `referent2` property of referentials has now been pluralized and changed to the `referents2` property.

 - **Breaking type-level change:** The `CN` type union now includes `MoodOrCaseScope` instances.
 As such, it no longer only contains string literals.

+- **Output change:** Passing differently ordered lists to `referentListToIthkuil` now gives the same output.

 - Added `MoodOrCaseScope` class to represent Cn forms in Modular Adjuncts.

 - Added functions to lex and parse adjuncts

-- Added `parseWord` to parse formatives and adjuncts
+- Added `parseWord` to parse formatives, referentials, and adjuncts all at once

 - Added `wordToIthkuil` to turn generic words into Ithkuil

-- Added `word` Zod parser to parse generic Ithkuilic words
+- Added `word` Zod parser to validate generic JSON objects representing words

 - Fix several issues involving the parsing of formatives with specialized Cs-roots and specialized personal-reference roots

+- Allow multiple referents in C2 of dual referentials

+- Added `SingleRegisterAdjunct` to indicate individual registers, such as `DSV:START`, `CGT:END`, and so on.
+Note that `SingleRegisterAdjunct` does not include `NRR:START`, `NRR:END`, or `END:START`.

 ### 0.1.15